Fort Vancouver Centennial half dollar: Preparation

-Once the coin had been approved by Congress, the Centennial Corporation submitted plaster models by an unknown artist, whose initials (SB) appeared on the obverse.
+Once the coin had been approved by Congress, the Centennial Corporation submitted plaster models by Portland artist Sidney Bell.
+His initials (SB) appeared on the obverse.
 They were sent to the Commission of Fine Arts, charged by a 1921 executive order by President Warren G. Harding with rendering advisory opinions regarding public artworks, including coins.
 The models showed McLoughlin on the obverse and the fort stockade with Mount Hood in the background for the reverse.
+Bell had adapted the portrait of McLoughlin from a sketch made by John T. Urquhart.
 These designs were likely dictated by the Centennial Corporation.
 On May 22, the Commission rejected the models, describing them as "interesting" but stating that an experienced medalist would be needed.
 It recommended Chester Beach, but when the corporation tried to hire him, it turned out he was traveling.
 The corporation instead hired the commission's second choice, Laura Gardin Fraser, an experienced designer of commemorative coins.

-Since the Centennial Corporation had decided what design elements it wanted to see on the half dollar, Fraser had to do her own interpretation of the designs SB had essayed.
+Since the Centennial Corporation had decided what design elements it wanted to see on the half dollar, Fraser had to do her own interpretation of the designs Bell had essayed.
 Hired on June 15, she completed her models by July 1, when Louis Ayres, a member of the commission, came to view them.
 He was enthusiastic, and sent a letter to commission chairman Charles Moore to that effect, writing "the whole coin looks very interesting to me, and I think is mighty good."
 The models were approved by the commission, and then by Mellon.
 Dies were prepared at the Philadelphia Mint, then shipped to San Francisco, where the coins were to be struck.